A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Abstract

 \section{Abstract}

-We use the concept of barrier-based smoothing approximations introduced in [ C. B. Chua and Z. Li, A barrier-based smoothing proximal point algorithm for NCPs over closed convex cones, SIOPT 23(2), 2010] to extend the non-interior continuation method proposed in [B. Chen and N. Xiu, A global linear and local quadratic noninterior continuation method for nonlinear complementarity problems based on Chen-Mangasarian smoothing functions, SIOPT 9(3), 1999] to an inexact non-interior continuation method for variational inequalities over general closed convex sets.
+We use the concept of barrier-based smoothing approximations to extend the non-interior continuation method, which was proposed by B. Chen and N. Xiu for nonlinear complementarity problems based on Chen-Mangasarian smoothing functions, to an inexact non-interior continuation method for variational inequalities over general closed convex sets.
 Newton equations involved in the method are solved inexactly to deal with high dimension problems.
 The method is proved to have global linear and local superlinear/quadratic convergence under suitable assumptions.
 We apply the method to non-negative orthants, positive semidefinite cones, polyhedral sets, epigraphs of matrix operator norm cone and epigraphs of matrix nuclear norm cone.